martinzwm/lane-detection/README.md

 Pipeline
 ---
-The pipeline I used consist of 5 steps.
+The pipeline I used consist of 7 steps.
-1. Convert the images to grayscale to reduce the number of channels.
+1. Convert the images to grayscale to reduce the number of channels (save computation power).
 <p align="center">
   <img src="images/gray.png"
   >